EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-secondary-index.md

 ## How to define a secondary index

-Prerequisites: it is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).
+### Preconditions: it is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).

 The steps below show how to add a secondary index to the existing multi index table.